 I’ve got a few new shoe reviews coming out soon.
 Some of my favorite shoes have been updated, but I’ve also branched out to try a few new ones as well.

-Like any racing flat, the Nike Streak LT fits narrow.
+Like any racing flat, the Nike Streak LT 4 fits narrow.
 I wear from a women’s 10-11 wide.
-Since the shoe is unisex, I found the mens 9.5 to fit the best (women’s 11).
+Since the Streak LT 4 is unisex, I found the mens 9.5 to fit the best (women’s 11).
+This year the toe box is slightly wider than usual.

 I appreciate this year, the overlays that give the shoe more overall structure.
-It’s not you’re your foot is just free floating around in a shoe.
+It’s not like your foot is just free-floating around in a shoe.
 Of all the versions of the Streak LT, I think the 4th version fits the best.
-It has the most structure and your feet feel most secure in a flat.
+The dynamic fit technology and lacing system allow for the fit not to be as sloppy.

-The Air Zoom Streak LT 4 is one of the lightest racing flats out there.
+Next to the Reebok Floatride Run Fast Pro, the Nike Air Zoom Streak LT 4 is one of the lightest racing flats out there.
 It’s possibly what drew me to this shoe way back when.
-Lighter (whether it’s body weight or racing shoe), doesn’t mean faster, especially in distance.
-The Lt Streak hits a good spot with about the most amount of cushion for the least amount of weight.
+Lighter doesn’t mean faster (whether it’s bodyweight or racing shoe), especially in distance.
+The Nike Streak LT 4 hits a good spot with the most amount of cushion for the least amount of weight.

 So how is it so light?
-Nike uses a Cushlon LT midsole, aided further by “Zoom Air” in the shoe’s heel.
-The cushioning is durable for paved roads, track, and trails.
-While I personally wouldn’t do a fast workout with them on the treadmill, they should be fine there too.
+Nike uses a Cushlon LT midsole, aided further by “Zoom Air Unit” in the shoe’s heel.
+The cushioning is made for a variety of surfaces including road, track, and XC races.
+I actually ran a few college XC races in a previous version.
+The responsive cushioning allows to feel the ground and adapt quickly to the surface.
+I personally wouldn’t do a fast workout with them on the treadmill, but they should be fine there too.

-The Air Zoom Streak LT 4 is a 4mm drop.
-This is a drastic difference between most trainers so if you’re using them for the first time, take a few weeks or workouts to get used to them.
+The Nike Air Zoom Streak LT 4 is a 3mm drop.
+This is a drastic difference between most running shoes so if you’re using them for the first time, take a few weeks or workouts to get used to them.
 The lower drop allows the foot to move more natural and there isn’t additional support there.
 You feel more of the road or terrain.

 Another important feature to look for in a racing flat: traction without weight.
 This is one of Nike’s best “bad weather” racing shoe (unless you race in a trainer).
 I’ve run races like Shamrock in torrential downpours and slicker conditions and still had traction.
 Not every racing flat is great in bad weather and both the Nike Zoom Fly and 4% do not perform well in rain.